shawu810/RegionalCorrelation/README.md

 ## How to run the code:
 1. Specify parameters in the configuration file, e.g., sample.cfg.
 2. Put your data under the directory specified in the configuration file (by input_path).
-The data should a csv file with the following format:
+The data should be a csv file with the following format:
 ```
 # input csv files the columns should be:
 # longitude, latitude, variable1, variable1 censor flag, variable 2, variable 2 censor flag